tsackton/taelgar/Campaigns/Cleenseau Campaign/Sessions/Cleenseau - Session 03.md

 Leaves chaos in the wake and runs after Francois, catching up to him outside a small earthen tunnel Attempt to charm fails
 Fight, including ankheg, Celyn almost dies, Izgil does the river thing, moon pull.
-Robin heals Celyn 2 bandits die, one surrenders, one flees and is caught by guard
+Robin heals Celyn 2 bandits die, one surrenders, one flees and is caught by guard (Jerome and Francious are the ones who survive)